Rebex

 client.Login(username, password)

-If you need to use another method of selecting a suitable certificate or if a GUI should be presented to the user to let him select the certificate, a custom certificate handler is to be used instead.
-The following sample handler will load a certificate from a PKCS#12 file.
+If you need to use another method of selecting a suitable certificate or if a GUI should be presented to the user to let him select the certificate, a custom certificate handler can be used instead.
+The following sample handler will load a certificate from a PKCS#12 file as well, but it can be easily modified to do something else:

 C#